4 min read

 When a child listens to a particular song over and over again, they try to memorize the rhythm of the song so they can move their body, even if it is just their hands, exactly to the rhythm of the music.
 Many parents help their children in doing this by making them a set playlist and adding songs gradually.

 According to many studies, music can help develop the part of your baby’s brain that contributes to language and literacy in general.
 When the children listen to music, they learn how to differentiate between background music and what they should actually be hearing.
 So, when they learn how to decode this, your child gets a much sharpened auditory memory.

 By developing the app with speech language pathologists, parents, and children, we continue to build parent’s trust with quality content and by listening to their feedback.
 Children are the best teachers for us too!
-Our little Blubbers that already use Speech Blubs for language learning, help us to better ourselves accordingly, and provide them with whatever they love most.
+Our little Blubbers who are already using Speech Blubs for language learning help us to better ourselves accordingly, and provide them with whatever they love most.
 In the kids’ favorites, music made the top of that list.

 In our app, we developed the Sing-Along Section just for you and your child because we know how interactive music activities can boost your child’s language.

 TIP:If you want, you can even make musical instruments at home, and start playing the songs with your little one!